From Abracadabra to Zombies | View All

 This conclusion seems to be borne out by tests on oil additives containing PTFE conducted by the NASA Lewis Research Center, which said in their report, "In the types of bearing surface contact we have looked at, we have seen no benefit.
 In some cases we have seen detrimental effect.
 The solids in the oil tend to accumulate at inlets and act as a dam, which simply blocks the oil from entering.
 Instead of helping, it is actually depriving parts of lubricant" (Rau).

-In defense of Slick 50, tests done on a Chevy 6 cylinder engine by the University of Utah Engineering Experiment Station found that after treatment with the PTFE additive the test engine's friction was reduced by 13.1 percent, the output horsepower increased from 5.3 percent to 8.1 percent, and fuel economy improved as well.
+In defense of those additives that still use PTFE, tests done on a Chevy 6 cylinder engine by the University of Utah Engineering Experiment Station found that after treatment with the PTFE additive the test engine's friction was reduced by 13.1 percent, the output horsepower increased from 5.3 percent to 8.1 percent, and fuel economy improved as well.
 Unfortunately, the same tests concluded that "There was a pressure drop across the oil filter resulting from possible clogging of small passageways."
 Oil analysis showed that iron contamination doubled after the treatment, indicating that engine wear increased (Rau).

 the FTC and Slick 50